-No of 011110 SW3.9 - Trevor Close, Pant 20
+SW3.9 - Trevor Close, Pant 20

 This 1.15 hectare Brownfield site lies within the settlement of Pant.
 The site is in private ownership.
-Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.
+Given the site's location, size and proposed use, its development would contribute to the aims and objectives of the plan consistent with the Plan's Spatial Strategy.